-Computing technology is integrated throughout the undergraduate curriculum of the College of Commerce and Finance.
-The College leases state-of-the-art laptop computers and assigns them to students.
+Computing technology is integrated throughout the undergraduate program of the College of Commerce and Finance.
+The University supports the College's learning environment by assigning state-of-the-art laptop computers to students.
 This computer is fully configured, and contains the hardware features and software necessary to support the College's academic programs and to access all of the University's information resources.
-The University operates a Computer Support Center (Vasey Hall, Room 1001, Phone: 610-519-6646, 5723, 4882) that offers hardware and software assistance, and also provides a loaner pool of laptops for business students whose machines require service.
-During the summer after his/her sophomore year, the student returns the assigned computer in good working order to the University, and then receives an updated laptop.
-The student returns this second computer in good working order to the University when he/she graduates.
-If the student leaves the College for any reason, the student must immediately return the computer to the College in good working order.
-Further information on the College's laptop computer program can be obtained by contacting the Computer Support Center.
+The University operates a Computer Support Center (Vasey Hall, Room 101, Phone: 610-519-7777) that offers hardware and software assistance, and also provides a loaner pool of laptops for business students whose machines require service.
+At the conclusion of the Sophomore year, students return the assigned computer in good working order to the University, and then receive a new laptop for use during their junior and senior years.
+Students return this second computer in good working order to the University at the conclusion of their senior year.
+If a student leaves the College for any reason, the student must immediately return the computer to the College in good working order.
+Further information on the College's laptop computer program can be obtained by contacting the Computer Support Center at (610)519-6646 http://unit.villanova.edu/support/menu/csc.